Q & A: What you need to know about liver cancer

-So Andy and I are both part of our multidisciplinary liver tumor program.
-We're very proud of it at the University of Chicago because we are one of the few centers in the Chicagoland area that really have it.
-And it's one-day clinic, where there's a transplant hepatologist, a transplant-trained surgeon, an oncologist, an interventional radiologist could all see the patient if they need to.
+So Andy and I are both part of our multidisciplinary Liver Tumor Program.
+We're very proud of it at the University of Chicago, because we are one of few centers in the Chicagoland area that really have it.
+And it's a one-day clinic where there is a transplant hepatologist, a transplant-trained surgeon, an oncologist, an interventional radiologist could all see the patient if they need to.

 So we have another question from a viewer.
 Is the AFP tumor blood test accurate?